 - Sometimes we missed the home office with a proper desk and office chair to get the job done in a healthy position.

 - Polish foods like crispy bread and rolls, a really wide choice of vegetarian food (both in supermarkets and restaurants), herring in sour cream or lentil chips.

-- Allegro & InPost services – Allegro is a polish shopping website, like Amazon, but way better designed UX-wise.
-InPost is a courier offering amazing parcel lockers that can be found literally on every corner in Poland.
-Combine the two and you’ll end up with a killer ecommerce combo that we are yet to see that well executed outside Poland.
+- Allegro & InPost services – Allegro is a Polish shopping website, like Amazon, but way better designed UX-wise.
+InPost is a courier offering amazing parcel lockers that can be found literally on every corner of Poland.
+Combine the two and you’ll end up with a killer e-commerce combo that we are yet to see that well executed outside Poland.

 - Good cinemas & films in VO (Version Original).
 We really enjoy going to the cinema with proper audio and comfy chairs and sometimes it was very hard to find a proper place.

 Longed for – all the things we were missing, would like to see improved and we have an influence on

 - While outside Poland we longed for our favorite restaurants in Wrocław.
 Really, so far nowhere we’ve found that many good restaurants.